Employee Scheduling for Manufacturing:

 Offer Self-Serve Scheduling

-Production facilities typically create schedules using a top-down approach, with work schedules set far in advance.
+Production facilities typically create manufacturing shift schedules using a top-down approach, with work schedules set far in advance.
 However, other scheduling strategies can be used for short-range scheduling.
 For example, adding in bottom-up scheduling (self-serve scheduling where workers pick up the shifts they want to work) is a complementary strategy used in tandem with traditional top-down scheduling to fill coverage gaps with qualified, eligible, and willing workers.

 Self-serve scheduling strategies also have the added benefit of improving job satisfaction because they provide workers with the ability to pick up or sign up for open shifts themselves, giving them more autonomy over their work-life balance.
 Findings from Shiftboard’s 2023 Hourly Worker Research Report revealed that 78% of hourly workers want more autonomy to select shifts versus being assigned to them, and 76% want the ability to trade shifts once they are assigned.
 Additionally, 81% said they prefer having mobile access to their work schedules.
 Self-serve scheduling capabilities relieve supervisors of time-consuming administrative duties, empower employees with more control, and improve operational efficiency.